Arnstein, Saxony-Anhalt: Subdivisions

 The town of Arnstein is divided into twelve localities (Ortschaften), corresponding to the twelve former municipalities which now constitute the town.
 Some of the localities consist of a number of Ortsteile (local parts).

 History

 Arnstein was created on 1 January 2010 by the voluntary merger of twelve former municipalities in the Mansfeld-Südharz district.
+Arnstein was ruled by the House of Arnstein.
 The new unified entity took its name from the old administrative unit of Amt Arnstein in the County of Mansfeld and the Arnstein Castle.